 For people who want to gain weight

-Note: This advice does not apply to people who are medically underweight (body mass index < 18.5) .
+Note: This advice does not apply to people who are medically underweight (body mass index < 18.5 and not constitutionally thin) .
 If medically underweight I recommend discussing goals of weight gain with your medical provider; in general the desired rate of weight gain will be faster than what I discuss below.

 The general goal is to gain LBM while minimizing BF gain.
 The rate at which we can gain new skeletal muscle and LBM is limited; if we gain beyond this rate the excess weight will accumulate as BF.

 There are various recommendations for rate of weight gain.
 In many respects it depends on your current level of musculature; people with less muscle tend to be able to gain muscle more quickly as they are further from their genetic potential.
 One generic recommendation(Iraki, 2019) (written for bodybuilders in the off-season but applicable to anyone trying to build muscle) is to limit weight gain to:

 - no more than 0.25-0.50% of one’s body weight weekly if a beginner to resistance training

 - no more than 0.25% of one’s body weight weekly if more advanced

 Another recommendation is to limit the caloric surplus to(Aragon, 2020):

 - at most 20-40% of one’s total daily energy expenditure, or 500-1,000 calories daily for beginners to resistance training, particularly if they typically have difficulty gaining weight (presumably due to a significant increase in non-exercise activity thermogenesis)